inkanfung/LoanCalculator/KanOnerioSolution/README.md

 baseInterestRates.put(LocalDate.of(2021, 6, 1), BigDecimal.valueOf(1.75));
 ```

-- look up the base interest rate for the current date using the floorEntry/floorKey(date) method.
+look up the base interest rate for the current date using the floorEntry/floorKey(date) built in method.

-- Both have a time complexity of O(log n),
-    where n is the number of entries in the map.
-    The only difference is that floorEntry() returns the entire entry (key-value pair), whereas floorKey() returns just the key.
-(support the later question)

 ```java